 Let's get deep into planning your weekly blog schedule.

 So grab your mug of coffee or tea and let's get right into it!

 1. Brain Dumping Ideas (Blog Topics)

 For example, this post is about Blog Scheduling.
-So I write down a random topic that includes this keyword like “how to keep a perfect blogging schedule?” down into my Trello list to save for later.
+So I write down a random topic that includes this keyword like blog scheduling, blog schedule, blogging schedule, blog calendar etc. down into my Trello list to save for later.

 I use Trello for this stuff because Trello makes life easier for creating lists and sharing those lists with others.

 - 5 Little Tricks To Achieve The Best Results In Keeping Your Goals

 - 10 Apps That Will Help You Stay Productive